Bolinao

 Sea urchins are regularly harvested at Isla Silaki, Bolinao.
 The town, aside from being a fishing domain, is also a heritage site in the Philippines, possessing an olden church surrounded by heritage houses.
 The town is also the location of the cave where the gold-teeth Bolinao Skulls with fish scale designs were found.
-Scholars have been pushing for the town's cultural landscape into the UNESCO World Heritage List.
+Scholars have been pushing for the addition of the town's cultural landscape into the UNESCO World Heritage List.

+Etymology

+Folk etymology attributes the name "Bolinao", a remote fishing enclave, from the fish specie "monamon" – commonly called "bolinao" by the Tagalogs, Bicolanos, and the Visayans.
+A theory also posits that once upon a time, "pamulinawen" trees grew in large numbers along its shores so the Ilocano migrants who crossed Lingayen Gulf gave it a name phonetically similar to the name of the tree in their language.
+However there is not a modern large popular of these trees in the area.

 History

-Folk etymology attributes the name "Bolinao", a remote fishing enclave, from the fish specie "monamon" commonly called "bolinao" by the Tagalogs, Bicolanos and the Visayans.
-A theory also points out that once upon a time "pamulinawen" trees grew luxuriantly along its shores, thus, the Ilocano migrants who crossed Lingayen Gulf named it phonetically similar to the name of the tree in their language.
-Nowadays, however, such tree does not exist in abundance in the area.
+Spanish Colonial Era

-An account narrates the arrival of Juan de Salcedo and his crew reached Bolinao and chanced upon a Chinese Sampan who captured a native chieftain.
+According to oral history, the town of Bolinao used to be a small settlement in what is now Barrio Binabalian in Santiago Island, then having a population of just over a hundred families.
+An account narrates the arrival of Juan de Salcedo and his crew in Bolinao when they chanced upon a Chinese Sampan who captured a native chieftain.
 Salcedo and his men liberated the natives and the latter immediately pledged vassalage to the King of Spain.

-According to oral history, the town of Bolinao used to be a small settlement in what is now Barrio Binabalian in Santiago Island, then having a population of just over a hundred families.
-It is said that Captain Pedro Lombi founded the town of Bolinao in 1575.
+It is also said that Captain Pedro Lombi founded the town of Bolinao in 1575.
 A decade later, Dominican Friar Esteban Marin became the first Spanish missionary to evangelize the people of Bolinao.
-For two years he worked in Bolinao before he was assigned as prior in Batac, Ilocos Norte.
+For two years, he worked in Bolinao before he was assigned as prior in Batac, Ilocos Norte.

-The Dominicans ended their service in 1607 to be replaced by the Augustinian Recollects headed by Fr.
-Jeronimo de Cristo and Dr. Andres del Espiritu Santo.
+The Dominicans ended their service in 1607 to be replaced by the Augustinian Recollects headed by Father Jeronimo de Cristo and Dr. Andres del Espiritu Santo.
 At this time, the old town of Bolinao was still located along the coast of Pangasinan.
 Due to pirate attacks, the town was transferred to the mainland in 1609.
+Ilocano settlers from Paoay, Ilocos Norte moved and stayed in the town to increase the small population of the town.

-This town formerly included the neighboring town of Anda, but Anda became an independent municipality on May 26, 1849.
+This town formerly included the neighboring towns of Alaminos, Bani, and Anda; until they eventually became independent municipalities in 1744; March 18, 1769; and, May 26, 1849 respectively.

+American occupation era

+In 1903, Bolinao was separated from Zambales and was annexed into Pangasinan by virtue of Act No. 1004.